F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 Recommended size is 200MB and the partition format **must** be FAT32 for OpenCore to operate correctly.
 You will next want to install OpenCore onto the new partition, either moving from the ESP with [MountEFI](https://github.com/corpnewt/MountEFI) or rerunning the OpenCore-Legacy-Patcher.app

 * Note 1: For machines with dedicated drives for Windows, having different partitions for OpenCore is not required.
-* Note 2: Having different partitions for OpenCore is not required if the Windows boot files detected by the stock Bootpicker are removed.
-See "Removing the Windows option from the stock bootpicker" for further information.
+* Note 2: Having different partitions for OpenCore is not required if the Windows boot files detected by the stock Boot Picker are removed.
+See "Removing the Windows option from the stock Boot Picker" for further information.
-* Note 3: We recommend uninstalling OpenCore from the ESP/EFI Partition when you create this new OpenCore partition to avoid confusion when selecting OpenCore builds in the Mac's boot picker.
+* Note 3: We recommend uninstalling OpenCore from the ESP/EFI Partition when you create this new OpenCore partition to avoid confusion when selecting OpenCore builds in the Mac's Boot Picker.

 ![](../images/windows-partition-2.png)